 3.3.6.
 Wakeup Sources

-This section talks about the multiple ways in which we can wakeup the AM62x SoC from Low Power modes like Deep Sleep or MCU only.
+This section talks about the multiple ways in which we can wakeup the AM62x SoC from various low power modes.
 The AM62x SoC support various wakeup sources like GP Timers, RTC Timer, UART, I2C, WKUP GPIO, and I/O Daisy Chain.

 The table below lists the wakeup sources supported in this SDK release and whether that source is valid for given low power modes: